wireseo/tp/docs/UserGuide.md

 #### 6.6.3 Viewing deadline for Missions : `-m`

-Shows the deadline for the current mission(s).
+Shows the deadline for the current `Missions`.
 <br>**Format: `view -m`**

 You may also click on the `Mission` tab to do so.